tsmarch

 Footnotes

-1. This is relevant for the DCC type models and not the GOGARCH model which are based on independent components.↩︎
+1. This is relevant for the DCC type models and not the GOGARCH model which is based on independent components.↩︎

 2. After considerable experimentation, it was chosen to avoid the use of automatic differentiation and instead use numerical derivatives for the second stage estimation due to speed considerations, and observing that there was little gain in terms of accuracy.↩︎